-Implant Dentures vs All on 4 Implants vs Bridges
+Implant Dentures vs All on 4 Implants Bridges and Regular Dentures

 Both implant dentures and all on 4 are full mouth implant options.
 The biggest difference is dentures with implants like conventional dentures are removable.
 All on 4 are permanently placed into the mouth and are completely supported by implants.
 There are other differences such as the cost and specific materials and function of the two complete mouth implant options that we discuss here.